Daft

 David joined the Army in December 1915 and was mobilized in the Leicestershire Regiment 6 months later.
 In October 1916 he was transferred to 6th Battalion York and Lancaster Regiment, probably to help make up their numbers after the Somme campaign.
 They took part in the Operations on the Ancre in Jan 1917 and the Battle of Messines in June 1917, after which he was promoted to Lance Corporal.
 He was killed in action on 14 July 1917 during the 3rd Ypres campaign (Battle of Passchendaele).
 As he has no known grave his name is on the Menin Gate in Ypres.

 His uncle Luke Daft (1868-1940) grew up in Sawley.
 He married Clara Burton in 1886.
 They lived in Old Twitchell off Church Street before moving to 7 Shirley Street.
 Luke worked as a sheet repairer at the Midland Railway Sheet Stores.
-The had 11 children.
+They had 11 children.

 Their 4th child was George Wilfred Daft (1895-1917).
 He started work as a lace threader and then twist hand with Turner & Allen at Birchwood Mills (Wilsthorpe Road).
 During the Great War he served with 8th Battalion, Kings Own Yorkshire Light Infantry and went to France in September 1915.
 He died of wounds at a casualty clearing station near Ypres on 28 May 1917, aged 22.
 He’s buried in Lijssenthoek Military Cemetery.